lharboe/lharboe.github.io/_posts/2016-03-31-snapchat-does-it-different.markdown

 date:   2016-03-31 01:30:53 -0700
 ---

 Video calling.
 You thought you understood how it worked.
 It’s Skype.
 It’s FaceTime.
 It’s your friend requesting to see you in real time.
 (Probably when you don’t want them to.)
 You thought you understood how it looked too.
 Your friend’s face, fullscreen, front and center.
 Your face, smaller, off in the corner.
 (You look over there when you want to adjust your hair.)
 That’s video calling.
-Big whoop.
+Right?

-But just when you thought you had it all figured out—just when you got comfortable with video calling—it’s changing.
+Wrong.
+Just when you thought you had it all figured out—just when you got comfortable with video calling—it’s changing.
 That’s right.
 That FaceTime thing?
 Old news.

 Snapchat has an update.
 Anotha one.
 This one transforms the chat feature from a nice-to-have into something much more substantive and familiar.
 It’s got video calling.
 It’s got audio calling too.
 It even has stickers.
 But let me be clear, this update does not make Snapchat just another messaging app.
 It is still, very much so, uniquely Snapchat.
 Allow me to explain.